OFFIS-mosaik/mosaik/docs/scenario-definition.rst

   Examples include all kinds of physical measurements like the voltage at a grid node or the power output of a PV system.
-- Second, there are events (those were introduced in mosaik 3) which happen at particular point in time.
+- Second, there are events (those were introduced in mosaik 3) which happen at a particular point in time.
 A typical example is a message between ICT devices or a set-point message from some controller to the PV system that it controls.

 Each attribute of a mosaik simulator can deal either with measurements or with events.
-In case of time-based simulators, all attributes work as measurements, in case of time-based simulators, all attributes work as events.
+In case of time-based simulators, all attributes work as measurements, in case of event-based simulators, all attributes work as events.
 Hybrid-simulators can work with either on an attribute-by-attribute basis (i.e. each attribute is either for measurements or for events).
 For historic reasons, input attributes are called trigger attributes when they deal with events, and output attributes